AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 {{ #include ../../../HaskellMonads/Part1.lean:measurements_convert }}
 ```

-Not this looks a lot like the signature of `Functor.map`.
+Now this looks a lot like the signature of `Functor.map`.
 It's also consistent with what functors
 do: changing stored value(s) while preserving the surrounding structure.
 Let's see if we can
 actually instantiate `Functor` on `Measurements`.